dk/Net-Eboks/README.md

 This step should be done one time only, for each user, not for each installation.

+**Security note**: *No data is stored on the computer in the process, the only record is stored on the eBoks server itself*.

-Security note: There are no security concerns others than the usual suspects when one uses NemID logins by other means.
+Also, there are no security concerns others than the usual suspects when one uses NemID logins by other means.
 To be extra paranoid though, use only two-factor authentication through NemID app, not through one-time pads, as the app shows who is the issuer of the login request when asking for its